AdobeDocs/experience-manager-screens.en/help/user-guide/tizen-player.md

 1. Get the IP or URL of your local HTTP server (and path to the folder containing the extracted files in step 2 if extracted to a sub folder and not root folder)

-1. The Tizen player will download the installer from the local server.
+1. The Tizen player downloads the installer from the local server.

 ### Naming Tizen Player {#name-tizen}

-You can assign a user friendly device name to your Tizen player, thereby sending the assigned device name to Adobe Experience Manager (AEM).
+You can assign a user-friendly device name to your Tizen player, thereby sending the assigned device name to Adobe Experience Manager (AEM).
 This capability not only allows you to name your Tizen player but also allows to you to easily assign appropriate content.

 Follow the steps below to configure the name in Tizen player: